Herrmann Rudolf Wendroth: Works

-Hermann had gone to Brazil in the hope of making a fortune, and it was in this sense that the collection of images was likely produced, as he intended to publish them for sale when he returned to Europe (it was fashionable at that time to publish albums and prints publicizing exotic, picturesque and distant places).
+Herrmann had gone to Brazil in the hope of making a fortune, and it was in this sense that the collection of images was likely produced, as he intended to publish them for sale when he returned to Europe (it was fashionable at that time to publish albums and prints publicizing exotic, picturesque and distant places).
 This, however, did not happen: His works ended up in Argentina and in 1857 were in the possession of F. A. Buhlmann.
 He sent them in 1863 from Buenos Aires to Emperor Pedro II along with a letter in which he posed as the author, asking the Emperor to buy them at the price that suited him best and said that they were originally intended to be published in Germany but the idea could not be realized for lack of resources.
 It is possible that Wendroth died in Buenos Aires around these years.

 The works were effectively acquired by the Brazilian imperial family, remaining inaccessible for many years.
 In 1939, the Inventário de Documentos da Casa Imperial do Brasil ("Inventory of Documents of the Imperial Household of Brazil") published by the National Library acknowledged the existence, in the Château d'Eu, of a bound album of watercolors mistakenly cataloged as being by Carlos Emil Buhlmann.
 The work was inherited by Prince Pedro Gastão de Orléans e Bragança, who settled in Brazil after World War II.
 In 1963, his secretary Guilherme Auler, while working on documentation related to Princess Isabel, found Buhlmann's letter and the album and notified Augusto Meyer, who was delighted with the material and called a commission to study it and arrange for its publication.
 In this process, it was verified, with the help of the Criminalistics Institute of Rio de Janeiro, that Wendroth's signature had been erased and Buhlmann placed his on top, thus establishing the true authorship of the images.
 General Bertoldo Klinger took charge of the cataloging, also performing the translation of the captions of the images and some short texts and poems attached.